top of page

 Ed Bilik, NCAA Rules Committee

-He was a member of the NCAA Men's Basketball Rules Committee from 1997-2010 and served as Secretary Rules Editor responsible for editing the NCAA Men's Basketball Rules Book.
-During his tenure as Rules Interpreter, he compiled over 500,000 survey responses, gave over 5,000 rules interpretations, and issued over 250 rules memorandums/play situation documents.
-In 1989, Bilik was appointed Director of Athletics at Springfield College, a position he held for 10 years.
-During those years he was a member of the Executive Committee of the Basketball Hall of Fame Tip-Off Classic, the Eastern College Athletic Association (ECAC) Executive and Football Committee and was President of the Eastern Collegiate Gymnastics League (EIGL).
-In addition, he traveled throughout the country conducting golf clinics for the Lifetime Sports Federation.
-Bilik was inducted into the Springfield College Athletic Hall of Fame in 1995, the New York State Section 4 Hall of Fame in 1996, and the New England Basketball Hall of Fame in 2004.
-In 2002, Bilik was the inaugural recipient of the NABC’s Guardians of the Game Award in the Advocacy category.
-In 2011, the NABC recognized him with the NABC Metropolitan Award.
+Ed Bilik was a member of the NCAA Men’s Basketball Rules Committee from 1997-2010 and served as Secretary Rules Editor, responsible for editing the NCAA Men’s Basketball Rules Book.
+During his tenure as Rules Interpreter, he compiled over 500,000 survey responses, gave over 5,000 rules interpretations, and issued over 250 rules memorandums.
+In 1989, Bilik was appointed as the Director of Athletics at Springfield College, and was a member of the Executive Committee of the Basketball Hall of Fame Tip Off Classic.

 Selection Guidelines for the Small College Basketball Hall of Fame